 Sunday, 22 February 2009

 The film begins with a funeral.
 Clint's Walt Kowalski is a retired Detroit factory worker whose wife has died, and at the funeral we discover there is vast distance between him and his sons, and even more with their families (one of his grandchildren is played, almost literally, as a modern Veruca Salt).
 He wants nothing from the parish priest who comforted his wife, and the neighbourhood itself has, like his children, abandoned him; his neighbours are Laotian Hmongs, and Latino, black, and Asian gangs cruise the streets and intimidate anyone who gets in their way.
 Clint's Kowalski begins the film by literally growling, rather than speaking, to those who offend him.
-His neighbours, whom he calls gooks or slopes, remind him of his service in Korea, and he's quick to pull out a gun when their young son, intimidated by a gang into trying to steal Walt's prized cherry 1972 Gran Torino.
+His neighbours, whom he calls gooks or slopes, remind him of his service in Korea, and he's quick to pull out a gun when he catches their young son, trying to steal Walt's prized cherry 1972 Gran Torino, which a gang has intimidated him into doing.
 It's a world well delineated by the dark camera work of Eastwood regular Tom Stern, and even the sunshine takes on a flatness which suggests time past, or lost, certainly not the glimmering sunshine of, say, LA.

 directed by Clint Eastwood, screenplay by Nick Schenk, story by Schenk and David Johannson